Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

 where $\sum_{i=1}^{n+1}\frac{1}{a_i}>1$.
 In this paper, we will study the simplest non-trivial case, namely a Fermat affine cubic 3-fold $M_{3,3,3,3}\subset\mathbb{C}^4$.

 \begin{theorem} The manifold $M_{3,3,3,3}$ admits a cyclic dilation. \end{theorem}

 This will be proved in Section \ref{section:Koszul} using essentially algebraic arguments.
 Abstractly, one should think of Theorem \ref{theorem:Fano} as a consequence of the Koszul duality between the compact and the wrapped Fukaya categories of $M_{3,3,3,3}$.
-In fact, we will prove along the way that the Fukaya $A_\infty$-algebra of a basis of vanishing cycles $\mathcal{F}_{M_{3,3,3,3}}$ is Koszul dual to the Fukaya $A_\infty$-algebra of the corresponding Lagrangian cocores $\mathcal{W}_{M_{3,3,3,3}}$, see Proposition \ref{proposition:KD0}.

 Another key point of the proof is to show that up to quasi-isomorphism, the wrapped Fukaya $A_\infty$-algebra of $M_{3,3,3,3}$ is concentrated in non-positive degrees, which is expected to be true for any $M_{a_1,\cdots,a_{n+1}}$ with $\sum_{i=1}^{n+1}\frac{1}{a_i}>1$, although the verification is more involved in general.